KIMB-technologies/PHP-Classes/README.md

 > Also see the [PHP-Doc](https://kimb-technologies.github.io/PHP-Classes/index.html)!

+All classes, except for the RedisCache, just need a default PHP installation greater 7.0.
+The redis class uses the PHPRedis from PECL `pecl install redis`.
+Use the `docker-compose` file, to run the examples, just open `http://localhost:8080/`.

 ## JSONReader
 A JSON based data storage class.
 Store strings, integers, booleans and arrays in a JSON file.
 Supports file locking for thread save reading and writing of files.
 Support for multiple files